gazebosim/design/finding_resources.md

 give us a larger surface to maintain.

 Developers shouldn't assume that every `http` scheme is coming from Fuel.
-Instead, they should provide ways for downstream developers to register callbacks to handle their own web servers.
+Instead, they should provide ways for downstream projects to register callbacks to handle their own web servers.

 ### Custom callbacks

-Downstream developers often want to load resources in custom ways.
+Downstream projects often want to load resources in custom ways.
 Maybe they have a custom scheme to support, or their own web server to fetch files from.

-It's not always useful for downstream users to inject their own logic to load resources though.
+It's not always useful for downstream projects to inject their own logic to load resources though.
 For example, there's not a clear use case for finding Ignition Transport log files with custom schemes at the moment.
-Therefore, Ignition developers should strive to expose custom callbacks **when downstream users request this feature** but this should not be a requirement for all types of resources.
+Therefore, Ignition developers should strive to expose custom callbacks **when downstream projects request this feature** but this should not be a requirement for all types of resources.

 ### Relative paths